dirkpetersen/our-chat/README.md

 ## <a name='LibreChatConfiguration'></a>LibreChat Configuration

-You will likelty need to edit each of these config files at some point, but for now you should only edit the `~/.env` file to enable LDAP authentication and to update a few security tokens
+You will likely need to edit each of these config files at some point, but for now you should only edit the `~/.env` file to enable LDAP authentication and to update a few security tokens.

 ### <a name='env'></a>.env

-Please find these settings in ~/.env
+Please find these settings in ~/.env:

 ```
 vi ~/.env